 Since 1999, the Public Hospitals Authority has enjoyed a rapid expansion.
 With its corporate offices originally housed in a rented suite of offices on Parliament Street, it was not long before growth dictated a move to the first floor of the Dockendale/Manx complex opposite the Western Esplanade in 2000; the PHA Corporate & Training Centre relocated in 2008 to its permanent home, a state of the art compound at Third & West Terraces, Centreville in New Providence.

 The first Chair of the PHA Board of Directors, Dr. George Sherman, was appointed in 1999.
 He was succeeded by Mr. Ishmael Lightborne and subsequently by Mrs. Ruth Millar in January 2003.
 Former Under Secretary at the Ministry of Health and Pan American Health Organization Representative Mrs. Veta Brown was appointed Executive Chairman of the Board of Directors July 2007.
 In 2012 Sen. The Hon.
 Frank Smith was appointed Chairman until 2017.
 In 2017 the Mr. Julian Rolle CPA, Managing Director and CFO of British American Financial Global Group, was appointed Chairman of the PHA Board of Directors and continues to serve in that office.

 Mrs. Michaela Storr occupied the office of Managing Director of the Public Hospitals Authority from the 1st of July 1999 until June 30th 2002.
-She was succeeded in that position by Mr. Herbert Brown, who served until 2017.
-Catherine E. Weech has assumed leadership of Authority in 2018 and continues to serve as Managing Director of the PHA.
+She was succeeded in that position by Mr. Herbert Brown, who served until October 2017.
+Ms. Catherine E. Weech assumed leadership of Authority in December 2017 and continues to serve in the post to-date.